 Elise grew up near Washington, DC and studied International Affairs at John Cabot University in Rome, Italy.
 Elise lived in Rome for 7 years before moving back to the US and is a big fan of Italian pasta.
 Prior to joining the AU Honors staff, she was a Program Manager at an educational non-profit in DC for four years.
-Elise provides Honors program support and advises the Honors Peer Mentor program.
+Elise coordinates the AU Honors program.